 In addition to the conduct of insurance business, some insurance intermediaries may separately conduct the regulated activities of advising on, or dealing in, securities or futures contracts.
 If they do so, they must also be licensed by the SFC under the Securities and Futures Ordinance.

-To verify whether an insurance intermediary is authorized under the Insurance Ordinance, you may check this with the following self-regulatory bodies which represent different sectors of the insurance industry:
+To verify whether an insurance intermediary is authorized under the Insurance Ordinance, you may check this with the IA's Register of Licensed Insurance Intermediaries.

 If you are dissatisfied with any aspects of the conduct of an investment adviser, you can make a complaint.
 The first step is to raise the matter directly with the company you dealt with.
 If you are not satisfied with its response, you can refer the matter to the regulatory bodies.